For every thousand photos I take, there is one special image that stands out.

 I captured this one using a tripod and the timer setting on my DSLR and managed to get a candid shot.

-What are your favourite backpacking memories from south east Asia?
+What are your favourite backpacking memories from south east Asia or where would you most like to go?